tchlux/sync/README.md

   configuration on your local machine.
 If this file is executed and the value `$SYNC_SCRIPT_PATH` does not point to a valid file, a prompt to automatically (re)configure will appear.

+## TO-DO

+  [ ] Automatically pick a different .*profile file if it exists in
+      the user home directory.
+Current default is always `.profile`.